 The second largest debut comes from Paul McCartney, whose latest album New bows at no. 3 with 67,000 copies.
 While that number is respectable, it’s not incredibly ‘sexy’.
-It only gets worst for those not named ‘Pearl Jam’. sell almost 58,000 copies of Magpie and the Dandelion (no. 5).
+It only gets worst for those not named ‘Pearl Jam’.
+The Avett Brothers sell almost 58,000 copies of Magpie and the Dandelion (no. 5).
 Sure, Billboard references this as “their second-largest week”, but 58,000 copies definitely doesn’t seem to leave much room for ‘growth’ you might say.
 Scotty McCreery does much worse, particularly considering the platinum success of debut album Clear As Day, which debuted at no. 1 with 197,000 copies.
 See You Tonight settles for no. 6 with an unimpressive 52,000 copies sold.
 Can you say big time sophomore slump (excluding that Christmas album of course).
-Country veteran Willie Nelson bows at no. 9 with 43,000 copies sold of To All The Girls while debut at no. 10 with 42,000 copies of Let’s Be Still.
+Country veteran Willie Nelson bows at no. 9 with 43,000 copies sold of To All The Girls while The Head and the Heart debut at no. 10 with 42,000 copies of Let’s Be Still.

 Holdovers?
 Miley Cyrus (no. 2), Drake (no. 4), and Lorde (no. 7).
 Cher re-enters the top 10 at no. 8.
 Oh and that Lorde song “Royals” – yeah, it’s still no. 1 on the Billboard Hot 100.